Family Faith Formation Program and Schedule

 Our Family Faith Formation program was developed to meet the needs of both students and parents.
 The format of our program is both unique and creative in that it unites the family in both prayer and education, teaches the family about our Catholic faith, fosters a deeper relationship with Christ and each other, and promotes spiritual growth individually, and as a family.
 The family program format is an innovative approach to religious education that was initially implemented at Immaculate Heart in the fall of 2012.
 This program has been used in Minnesota and across the U.S. for more than twenty years.

-Students in grades Pre-K, Kindergarten, First and Second/Sacramental Preparation (First Reconciliation and First Holy Eucharist) participate in traditional classroom education and are taught by qualified catechists.
+Students in grades Pre-K, Kindergarten, First, Second (Sacramental Preparation) and Third participate in traditional classroom education and are taught by qualified catechists.
 These students benefit from the traditional format of small classes and education specific to their age and grade.
 “Catechesis based on different age groups is an essential task of the Christian community” (General Directory for Catechesis #171).

 Getting Started with Family Faith Formation